willvieira/macOS-state/README.md

 - `install.sh` applies your committed desired state to a fresh or reset Mac.
 - `snapshot.sh` captures your current machine state into a configurable snapshot folder, so you can review changes before committing them.

-> **Why this exists**
->
-> I once used the same Mac for seven years straight without a factory reset.
-> This is my attempt to treat a computer setup like code: versioned, reproducible, and easy to rebuild

 ## Structure